The Story of a Work Order

 Nomat was shocked.
 On his way back to the backlog room he was mumbling, “I am an urgent job for nonexistent equipment.”
 Once in the room, he lay down on his back and said, “In this missing links environment, no work order can guarantee his future.”

-TAREK ATOUT, CMRP is currently working with Qatar Gas in the maintenance excellence group, has 21 years’ experience working with many international organizations in Middle East as a consultant in maintenance planning, work management, inventory control and CMMS development and implementation where he participated in improving the maintenance functions by developing the maintenance strategies, planning process and work management flow and roles with associated performance indicators, Tarek is a Certified Maintenance and Reliability Professional “CMRP” by SMRP and can be contacted at [email protected]
+Tarek Atout is currently working with Qatargas in the maintenance excellence group.
+He has 21 years’ experience working with many international organizations in the Middle East as a consultant in maintenance planning, work management, inventory control and CMMS development and implementation where he participated in improving the maintenance functions by developing the maintenance strategies, planning process and work management flow and roles with associated performance indicators.
+Tarek is a Certified Maintenance and Reliability Professional “CMRP” by SMRP and can be contacted at [email protected].